Podcast: Play in new window | Download

 And this brings us to Lesson 4…

-Lesson 4: Life with Christ is not vain
+Life with Christ Is not Vain

 Your bulletin might say something different.
 I thought it’s better this way, but I didn’t change it before the bulletins were printed.